luftywiranda13/generator-bunny/readme.md

 </p>

 <p align="center">
   Don't let yourself for always having to setup any <a href="https://www.npmjs.com/">node module</a> or <a href="https://en.wikipedia.org/wiki/Open-source_software">open-source</a> projects from scratch.
-You should spend your time more on writing codes than setting them up.
+Spend your time more on writing codes than setting them up.
 </p>

 <p align="center"><strong>Set it once, then forget it!</strong></p>